-New Federalism describes what I was complaining about above.
-It starts with Reagan, with more power given to the states (where anything not stated in the constitution is a reserved power for the states).
-Then the Bush administration uses the term to justify a stronger federal government in terms of things like the NSA and Iraq war, but otherwise favors states.
-Thus, new federalism isn’t just about states’ rights and block grants for “competitive or cooperative federalism”, or “marble cake federalism” for power sharing, and it isn’t just about police and military state polices, instead it is like this picky-choosey thing where we try to mash up the above forms (which makes sense given its chronological place in history).
+New Federalism starts with Reagan, with more power given to the states for anything not stated in the constitution is seen as a reserved power for the states.
+The Bush administration used the term to justify a stronger federal government in terms of things like the NSA and Iraq war, but otherwise, favored states.
+Thus, new federalism isn’t just about states’ rights and block grants for “competitive or cooperative federalism” or “marble cake federalism” for power sharing, and it isn’t just about police and military state policies.
+Instead, it is a mixture of the above forms, which makes sense given its chronological place in history.

-In other words, Federalism is just the idea that the Union of states is held together by a central government and that both the government and the states have rights.
-Whether it is the LBJ, Reagan, Bush, or Obama administrations or parties tweaking the meaning is an aside.
-Federalism isn’t political it is governmental at its core, it has just been used politically since 1776, and this has resulted in a large host of definitions and types.
+In other words, Federalism describes the idea that the Union of States is held together by a central government and that both the government and the states have rights.
+Federalism isn’t political; it is governmental at its core.
+It has been used politically since 1776, and this has resulted in a host of definitions and types.

-OPINION: Generally, given all the above, we can say that the “correct” position is a type of New Federalism / Marble Cake Federalism where there is mixing of powers, resources, and programs between and among the national, state, and local governments in an effort to maximize individual liberty and equality, local and state-based sovereignty, and the effectiveness of the central government, without inhibiting the individual, local regions, businesses, states, or the federal branches.
-In other words, the ideal type of federalism is, in my opinion, one that respects the separation of powers and enlightened principles upon which the country was founded, taking into account the complexities of the modern era, not just the one that ideologically pleases this faction or that one (for example, we know some want “total states’ rights”, but we have a legacy system to deal with here, I don’t see how ideological absolutist position are going to cut it in the modern day).
-But like, that is my opinion based on the facts about the two most recent forms of Federalism in-action and American history.
+OPINION: It is said that the “correct” position is a type of New Federalism/Marble Cake Federalism in which powers, resources, and programs are mixed between and among the national, state, and local governments.
+The aim is to maximize individual liberty and equality, retain local and state-based sovereignty, and the improve the effectiveness of the central government.
+This needs to be accomplished without inhibiting the individual, local regions, businesses, states, or the federal branches.
+In other words, the ideal type of Federalism is, in my opinion, one that respects the separation of powers and enlightened principles upon which the country was founded and takes into account the complexities of the modern era.
+Federalism should not ideologically please one faction or another.
+For example, we know some want “total states’ rights,” but we have a legacy system to deal with.
+I don’t see how ideological absolutist positions are going to be widely acceptable in the modern day.
+The above is my opinion based on the facts about the two most recent forms of Federalism in American history.

 For more reading, here are a few smart sources on federalism which explain what I do above in more detail: The Federalist Structure of U.S. Government, Different Types of Federalism, and Types of Federalism.